 Unlike higher-end epilators with features like the pivoting head, massage system, and the likes, this epilator is bare bones.

-One of the biggest advantages of this epilator would be the ergonomics.
+One of the most significant advantages of this epilator would be ergonomics.

 This product is easy to use.
-Philips did a great job at designing the shape of this.
+Philips did a great job of designing the shape of this.

-The compact and lightweight design scores high in terms of ergonomics.
+The compact and lightweight design makes it highly ergonomic.
 It comes with a flat design that will fit seamlessly on the palm of your hand.

 This makes it an ideal travel epilator if you’re a frequent flyer.
 And you don’t worry about voltage because this will work on 100 to 220-volt outlets.

 This epilator does not come with any batteries.
 It relies on a 7-foot cord for power.
 You don’t have to worry about it shutting down.